YB-BigSwan/lensor-map/README.md

 npm run dev
 ```

-### Design Decisions
+### Design Decisions:
-Due to the nature of the project I tried to create an enegantly simple UI design.
+Due to the nature of the project I tried to create an elegantly simple UI design.
 The aim was to create a responsive, accessible, and simple UI that allows the user to veiw as  much of the map as possible.

-One notable change made during development invlolved reloating the layer switching buttons.
+One notable change made during development invlolved relocating the layer switching buttons.
 Initially they were positioned over the top of the map in the bottom-left corner (in the style of Google Maps' desktop site).
 However, while testing for mobile and tablet viewports I realized they took up far too much screen real-estate, so I moved them into a React MUI drawer.

-### Challenges
+### Challenges:
 Overall this task was pretty straightforward and fun.
-One small challenge or frustration was trying to properly position Leaflet's control zoom (classic z-index stuff).
+There were two small "challenges" along the way, but they were both resolved quickly.
+These challenges were:
+- Positioning Leaflet's control zoom (z-index related issue).
+- Properly updating the center position of the MapContainer after the user accepts location permissions.
+After another look at the Leaflet docs I realized I just forgot to pass the key prop to the MapContainer.

 Other than that the rest of the development process went smoothly.